JLL/gooi/README.markdown

 ## License

-OmniAuth is licensed under the MIT License.
+GOOI is licensed under the MIT License.